jessica-leite/MyWallet/README.md

 * Import and export of income and expenses
 * MD5
 * Currency quote API
-* Convert photo to Base64
+* Convert profile photo to Base64